PlaviAjvar/Fast-Marching-Tree/README.md

 Unit testing was done using gtest, and can be run from the build/unit folder.
 The unit tests focus on the geomertic functions.

+## Using as library

+Using the code as a library is pretty straightforward.
+To construct workspace/configuration space use geometry.h, which defines obstacles, implements collision detection and defines various simplified robotic arms.
+File planning.h defines the output information objects and defines graph nodes.
+The algorithms are implemented in fmt.h, rrt.h, prm.h.
+All kinds of plotting is implemented in plot.h.

 ![](images/testA.png)
 ![](images/testC.png)
 ![](images/snapshotD.png)